 This program provides students with a flexible and rigorous education in advanced mathematics.
 It can serve students with a wide range of backgrounds and career goals.
 The program provides a broad background in mathematics for secondary teachers pursuing continued education.
-Graduates are also prepared for employment in business, government, community college teaching, or for the pursuit of a doctoral degree in mathematics.
+Graduates are also prepared for employment in business, government, community college teaching, or pursuing a doctoral degree in mathematics.

 This is a designated STEM (science, technology, engineering, and math) program.